Ydhztjsxy/Y/README.md

          │
          │
          │
-         ├── README.md                   <- The README for users using AutoY.
+         ├── README.md                   <- The README for users using AutoY and LSTMY.
          │
          │
          ├── Codes                      <- AutoY and LSTMY code for jupyter notebook.
 See README for their usages.